Tigo2000/Volvo-VIDA/README.md

 > 16:51:39,232 [CarComRepository][001][Event]   Database: CarCom, SP: vadis_GetParameterData, EcuId: 1310, TextId: 5249, Id: **129D**<br>
 > 16.51.39,247 [ScriptProvider][001][Event]   Database:  DiagSwdlRepository, SP: GetValidLinksForSelected<br>

 The Stored Procedure `vadis_GetParameterData` returns the text `PVDKDS : Pressure in front of throttle valve of pressure sensor` and `Boost Pressure` as a shorter name, and most importantly the hex value 0x12, 0x9D.
-Using this hex value in a Diagnostic CAN request, the current boost pressure is returned by the ECM.
+Using this hex value in a Diagnostic CAN request, the current boost pressure will be returned by the ECM.

 To recap:
 - Database: CarCom